 All investments of the System are registered in the System's name, or held by the custodial bank or its intermediaries in the System's name.
-The System's investments at June 30, 2002 and 2001 are categorized herein following to give an indication of the level of risk assumed by the entity.
+The System's investments at June 30, 2003 and 2002 are categorized herein following to give an indication of the level of risk assumed by the entity.
 Category 1 includes investments that are insured or registered or for which the securities are held by the System or its agent in the System's name.
-Category 2 includes uninsured and unregistered investments for which the securities are held by the counterparty's trust department or agent in the System's name.
+Category 2 includes uninsured and unregistered investments for which the securities are held by the counterpartys trust department or agent in the System's name.
 Category 3 includes uninsured and unregistered investments for which the securities are held by the counterparty or its trust department or agent but not in the System's name.
-As shown on the following schedule, the categorization for investments held at June 30, 2002, was the same as investments held at June 30, 2001:
+The securities held by the System at June 30, 2003, and 2002 were categorized as Category 1 investments as shown in the following schedule.